NithinEiswar/Sangam-2018-19/README.md

 # Sangam-2018-19
-An Intra-College Hackathon conducted by Pragyan NIT Trichy.
-Focussed on developing Smart Electric meter.Emerged as the only first year finalists in the competition
+Sangam'18 is an ISO certified intra-collegiate technical hardware hackathon conducted by Pragyan, NIT Trichy.
+Focussed on developing Smart Electric meter with multiple energy tracking and consumption reduction capabilities for consumer consumption.Emerged as the sole freshman finalists in the competition.